ronreiter/interactive-tutorials/README.md

 The web server will locally compile and load all Markdown files into memory.
 The docker needs to be rebuilt upon any change in the Python code or the Markdown code.

+### Running without Docker (locally)

-To run the development server outside of a Docker, create a Python 3 virtualenv and install the requirements.
+To run the development server outside of a Docker, run the following command once:

-    # create the virtualenv
-    mkvirtualenv interactive-tutorials

-    # install requirements
-    pip install -r requirements.txt

-    # run the development server.
-Replace learnpython.org with the domain you are working on e.g. learn-golang.org
-    python main.py -d learnpython.org
+    make build-local

+And then run:

+    DEFAULT_DOMAIN=learn-js.org make run-local

+### IDEOne Credentials

+To make the IDEOne execution API work locally, you must obtain a username and password, and add the credentials to a file called app.env.
+(TBD: add an option to use the remote version)

 Contributors
 ============